TORONTO METROPOLITAN UNIVERSITY

 * Project evaluation may consist of software code, report and project demonstration.

-Teaching MethodsClass schedule: Fridays at 8am-11am in CAR09.
+Teaching MethodsClass schedule: Mondays at 3pm-6pm in KHS335.

 Labs will be demonstrated to the TA in ENG412.